-The Student Conservation Association (SCA) is the largest provider of hands-on environmental conservation programs for youth and adults.
+The Student Conservation Association (SCA) is the largest provider of hands-on environmental conservation programs for youth and young adults.
 Our program participants protect and restore national parks, marine sanctuaries, cultural landmarks and community green spaces across the country.
 After working with the SCA, program participants emerge with increased environmental awareness, social responsibility and leadership skills.

 The SCA is transforming lives by empowering young people of all backgrounds to plan, act, and lead while they protect and restore natural and cultural resources.
 Through our work, the SCA is building the next generation of conservation leaders while inspiring lifelong protection of the environment and our communities.

 Founded in 1957, the SCA is devoted to creating equitable access to nature, providing green job opportunities for young people and teaching crew members how to become environmental stewards.